Gideon357/fll-code/README.md

 * Ensure full permisions are given by repo owner.

 1. Quit and reload VSCode
-2. Git clone via CMD-SHIFT-P and enter repo: git@bitbucket.org:gearheadgriffins/griffy-dev2.git
+2. Git clone via CMD-SHIFT-P and enter repo: `git@bitbucket.org:gearheadgriffins/griffy-dev2.git`
 3. Choose location in ~/Documents or wherever (not Desktop)
-4. If this causes error run the same command in terminal and select yes
+4. If this causes error run the same command in terminal and select yes to accept new host identifier
 5. Open the Folder in VSCode

+### That's it!!
+Congratulations, you're done

 ## Connect EV3 to VS Code and Internet

 Follow the [bluetooth instructions at ev3dev.org](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/)

-## Update ev3dev Libraries
+## When we need to update ev3dev Libraries without reflashing for new version

 1. right click on ev3dev in EV3DEV DEVICE BROWSER
 2. select SSH